-B. To reflect the University's and WFSE's shared values, the base salary for represented permanent employees in salary ranges with steps below fifteen dollars (\$15) per hour, probationary employees will be placed two (2) steps below the salary step that most closely approximates fifteen dollars (\$15) per hour.
-Following successful completion of probation, the employee will be set at the step in the range that most closely approximates fifteen dollars (\$15) per hour, not to exceed Step L.
+- A. To reflect the University's and WFSE's shared values, the base salary for represented permanent employees in salary ranges with steps below fifteen dollars (\$15) per hour, probationary employees will be placed two (2) steps below the salary step that most closely approximates fifteen dollars (\$15) per hour.
+Following successful completion of probation, the employee will be set at the step in the range that most closely approximates fifteen dollars (\$15) per hour, not to exceed Step L. - B. Any employee who has a permanent assigned duty station within a local jurisdiction which has passed an ordinance establishing a minimum wage higher than the minimum wage established in this collective bargaining agreement, will be paid no less than the minimum wage directed by the local ordinance.
+The University will place the employee on a step in the assigned salary range that is equal to or more than the wage requirement of the local ordinance.

-43.3 State Salary Survey and Other Range Changes
+43.4 State Salary Survey and Other Range Changes

-In the event that a classification range assignment used by State general government is adjusted to a range higher than that in effect at the University due to the State's implementation of the 2016 Total Compensation Salary Survey, the State's evaluation of recruitment or retention data, or through the State's negotiations with represented employees of general government, the University will change the classification's range assignment to match the state assignment.
+In the event that a classification range assignment used by State general government is adjusted to a range higher than that in effect at the University due to the State's implementation of the 2016-2018 Total Compensation Salary Survey, the State's evaluation of recruitment or retention data, or through the State's negotiations with represented employees of general government, the University will change the classification's range assignment to match the state State assignment.
 In the event that the State implements locality pay for general state government employees in Whatcom County, the University will match the locality pay.
 This section will be implemented only to the extent such salary range or locality pay adjustments are fully funded by the State.